chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{< warning >}}

 - We do not recommend the removal of any node from the backend cluster, but replacing the node is recommended.
-For the replacement of a node, click [here](#replace-node-in-automate-ha-cluster) for reference.
+To know more about the replacement of a node, visit [Replace Node In Automate HA Cluster section](#replace-node-in-automate-ha-cluster) for reference.
 - Removal of nodes for Postgresql or OpenSearch is at your own risk and may result in data loss.
 Consult your database administrator before trying to delete Postgresql or OpenSearch nodes.
 - Below process can be done for `chef-server` and `automate`.
 - Only one node can be removed simultaneously, irrespective of node type.